ziolko/jsx-markdown/README.md

   This is markdown. ${<div> This is custom HTML</div>}
 `
 ```
-2. Indentation is removed automatically using the [strip-indent](https://github.com/sindresorhus/strip-indent) package.
+2. Indentation is removed automatically.
 It means the following two are equivalent:
 ```jsx
 Markdown`
 First line